 2002: Halle Berry wins Academy Award for 'Monster's Ball'

 Halle Berry was the first Black American to take home the Academy's Best Actress Award for her portrayal of a grieving mother and widow in "Monster's Ball."
 Though the floodgates have opened for other women of color to be nominated in the same category, Berry holds the distinction of being the only Black woman to win.

 2003: Dennis W. Archer becomes the president of the American Bar Association

-Judge Dennis W. Archer made a name for himself in the world of law serving on the Michigan Supreme Court and also serving as mayor of Detroit for a time beginning in 1994.
-In 2003, his career was taken to another level when he was selected as the new president of the American Bar Association, the first African American to hold the position.
+Judge Dennis W. Archer made a name for himself in the world of law serving on the Michigan Supreme Court and as mayor of Detroit for a time beginning in 1994.
+In 2003, his career was taken to another level when he was selected as the new president of the American Bar Association, the first Black American to hold the position.

 Condoleeza Rice worked as a national security advisor before becoming the first Black female Secretary of State from 2005 to 2009.
 During her time in the position, Rice dedicated herself to transforming diplomacy in the Middle East.

 2006: Soulja Boy starts global dance craze with 'Crank That'